Skip to main content

 Days 4–5: Golden Circle & West Iceland

 Today it’s time to follow the Golden Circle trail.
 This popular route includes Geysir, a geothermal area home to hot springs and the Strokkur geyser.
-Every 6–10 minutes, you can watch the geyser blast a column of hot water up to 20 meters (65 feet) into the air!
+Strokkur erupts every six to ten minutes, shooting water between 20 and 40 metres into the air.

 Next you’ll head to the Gullfoss waterfall.
 Its name means ‘Golden Falls’, hence the Golden Circle.
-One of the most spectacular in Iceland, this tiered waterfall is enveloped in local folk tales.
+Gullfoss is a two-tiered waterfall on the Hvítá river, one of the most visited in Iceland.

 This evening you could add a visit to the Fontana spa to your plan.
 The health resort has geothermally heated water and looks out over the spectacular Laugarvatn lake.

-The next day you’ll head to Þingvellir National Park.
-This ancient site is located where the North American and European tectonic plates meet.
-It was once also the gathering place of ancient Viking parliaments.
+The next day you’ll head to Þingvellir National Park. Þingvellir is a UNESCO World Heritage Site where the tectonic rift between the North American and Eurasian plates is visible, and where Iceland's original parliament, the Alþingi, met from 930 AD.
 You can explore the history of Þingvellir by following the many paths and trails around the area.

 Spend the afternoon exploring West Iceland.
 Here you’ll find the Deildartunguhver hot spring, where steam rises from the ground and the water is hot enough to boil an egg.
 Finish your day’s sightseeing at the Barnafoss & Hraunfossar waterfalls, complete with their icy blue water and rock bridge.